Introduction to Software Tester Work

 These are the logical tasks that a user performs in the system.
 These logical tasks when grouped together helps prover to make note of all the possible scenarios that a user is expected to perform.
 These scenarios are usually documented in the Excel sheets or sometimes using some tools.
 A prover thrives to extract all such scenarios from the requirement documents.
-A document containing such scenarios is called is Test Scenario Document (or somewhere as High-Level Scenario Document).
+A document containing such scenarios is called is Test Scenario Document (or somewhere as a High-Level Scenario Document).
 This document serves as an input document for drafting Test Cases.

-This case is the more detailed version of Software Tester work scenario where the scenario is broken down into more detailed steps which the user will actually perform while using the application.
+This case is the more detailed version of the Software Tester work scenario where the scenario is broken down into more detailed steps which the user will actually perform while using the application.
 A simple example based on the above-mentioned scenarios is:

 - Verify that the user is able to enter the correct username.